junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Starting with the darkness, then the lights from other dimensions start flashing in, like stars from other side of the curtain, then brighter than sunshine.

 It takes I-don't-know-how-long to find the words and thoughts again, find the pieces that belonged to me and put them together.
-It takes longer to see the lights, see them growing and glowing, and even longer to realize what they are.
+It takes longer to see the lights, see them glowing and shining, and even longer to realize what they are.

 Prayers can't reach this dimension, yearnings do.
 The stronger the emotion, the brighter the lights.
-It starts with brightness of comets, on and off, flickering, blinking, flying by; then that of Mercury and Venus, as they're seen from Earth; soon as anchoring and pointy as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; until, it is supernova explosion.
+It starts with sparkles, brightness of comets, on and off, flickering, blinking, flying by; then that of Mercury and Venus, as they're seen from Earth; soon as anchoring and pointy as Polaris in Ursa Minor, as bright and consistent as Orion and Perseus; until, it is supernova explosion.

 There is a similarity between here and the deep space in the more familiar dimension.